bardsoftware/ganttproject/README.md

 GanttProject is an open-source desktop project scheduling and management tool.
 It is written in Java/Swing.

-Branch adding Google calendar sync
+Branch adding Google calendar sync.
+Author: Leonid